Friday, August 12, 2011

 The Ten Most Elegant Motion Pictures

 Of all the movies I've seen, I consider those listed below the most elegant.
-Most are in black and white and most are from one or the other Catholic director.
-(Boleslawski, Bresson, Ford, Hitchcock, McCarey, and Scorsese were/are Catholic.
+Many are in black and white and all but two are from one or the other Catholic director.
+(Boleslawski, Bresson, Ford, Hitchcock, McCarey, Rohmer and Scorsese were/are Catholic.
 Ophuls was not.)

 For the time being at least, I have listed the films in alphabetical order rather than ranked them: